Oscillating dynamical friction on galactic bars by trapped dark matter: Linear response

 Hence the timescale at which linear theory is valid in the slow limit is set by the libration period $\omega_0^{-1} \gg t$.

-Figure~\ref{fig:linear_vs_secular} compares the simulated phase flow near the corotation resonance (left) with linear perturbation theory (middle) and secular perturbation theory (right) described in section \ref{sec:torque_slow_regime}.
+Figure~\ref{fig:linear_vs_secular} compares the simulated phase flow near the corotation resonance (left) with linear theory (middle) and the resonant angle-action theory (right) described in section \ref{sec:torque_slow_regime}.
 Here, the libration period at the core of the resonance is $T_\ell = 2\pi/\omega_0 \sim 1.2 \Gyr$.
-For the top five plots, the time since bar formation increases in steps of $0.25 \Gyr$, while the bottom plot shows the prediction after $10 \Gyr$.
-The linear response oscillates sinusoidally in the slow angle with phase velocities that vanish towards the resonance, as described by the term $\sin{\left(\thetas \!-\! \thetasres \!-\! \Omegas t/2\right)}$ in (\ref{eq:app_linear_response_real}).
+For the top five plots, the time since bar formation increases in steps of $0.25 \Gyr$, while the bottom plot shows the result after $10 \Gyr$.
+The linear response oscillates sinusoidally in $\thetas$ with phase velocities that vanish towards the resonance, as described by the term $\sin{\left(\thetas \!-\! \thetasres \!-\! \Omegas t/2\right)}$ in (\ref{eq:app_linear_response_real}).
 For the first few hundred Myrs (top two rows), this shearing motion results in a change in distribution similar to that caused by the motion of libration and circulation.
 However, errors in linear theory become prominent beyond $t \gtrsim 0.2 T_\ell$.